Mojave, California: Mojave Air and Space Port

 On November 20, 2012, the EKAD Board of Directors voted to change the name of the district to the Mojave Air and Space Port.
 Officials said that the spaceport name is well known around the world, but EKAD is not.
 The change took effect on January 1, 2013.

 The airport is now the home of various aerospace companies and institutions such as Scaled Composites and the civilian National Test Pilot School.
 The town was home to the Rutan Voyager, the first aircraft to fly around the world nonstop and unrefueled.
 The airport is also the first inland spaceport in the United States, and was the location of the first private spaceflight, the launch of SpaceShipOne on June 21, 2004.

 Mojave also has a Mojave Transportation Museum.

 Geography

-Mojave is located at 35°03′09″N 118°10′26″W. According to the United States Census Bureau, the town has a total area of 58.45 sqmi, over 99% of it land.
+Mojave is located at 35°03′09″N 118°10′26″W. According to the United States Census Bureau, the census-designated place has a total area of 58.45 sqmi, over 99% of it land.